Haoxiqiang/android-image-cc/README.md

 # Android Image Decompress/Compress And Convert/Transform

-A library built with the CMake is used for image file decompress/compress on the Android platform.
+A library built with the CMake is used for image file decompress/compress or conversion on the Android platform.

 ## WHY